 How Most Soap is Made Today

-Most soaps are produced by combining animal fats (tallow), oils such as olive oil or palm oil, and lye (sodium hydroxide) which compose the base of the soap.
-This base creates a nice lather and gives a deep clean.
+Before modern technology, soaps were produced by combining animal fats (tallow), oils such as olive oil or palm oil, and lye (sodium hydroxide) which compose the base of the soap.
+This base creates a lather and gives a deep clean.
 Some outdated brands still use tallow!
 Just say no to Tallow!

 The negative side-effect of this method this is that it can result in soaps with a very high pH due to the animal fats used, the sodium hydroxide concentration, or the chemical formula of the lye.
 Potential hydrogen (pH) is crucial to the health of your skin, ideally, the pH of your skin should be between 4.5 and 6.5.
 To maintain a healthy pH the skin produces a film layer (sebum) that has a balanced pH.
 Sebum consists of natural fatty acids that the skin produces to keep bacteria and toxins out while also keeping skin moist and youthful.
 Balanced skin has a strong defense system against the harmful acne-causing bacterium.
 Once the pH exceeds 6.5, the danger of bacterial invasion increases dramatically resulting in acne, a loss of skin integrity, wrinkles, and sometimes atopic dermatitis, seborrhea, ichthyosis, or rosacea.

-Alkaline soaps, those with a high pH, can be so harsh that they strip the skin, even burning it while stripping natural oils from the skin, creating more skin issues.
+Alkaline soaps and cleaners, those with a high pH, can be so harsh that they strip the skin, even burning it while stripping natural oils from the skin, creating more skin issues.
 Using a soap that maintains healthy pH is crucial for everyone regardless of your skin’s tendency towards dryness or oiliness.

-Moon Soap uses mild bases making its pH perfectly balanced, not alkaline.
-Moon Soap uses 100% vegan, organic ingredients such as saponified organic olive oil, organic flaxseed oil, organic shea butter, and organic coconut oil, all chosen to moisturize and restore the skin and prepare the skin for Step 2
+J. Nicole ®'s Soap uses mild bases making its pH perfectly balanced, not alkaline.
+Our 100% vegan, organic ingredients such as saponified organic olive oil, organic flaxseed oil, organic shea butter, and organic coconut oil, all chosen to moisturize and restore the skin and prepare the skin for Step 2

-Moon Soap incorporates a combination of lavender, benzoin, and bergamot, an “essential oil power trio”.
+J. Nicole ®'s Soap incorporates a combination of lavender, benzoin, and bergamot, an “essential oil power trio”.
 This trio gives the soap a natural organic fragrance and has been shown to help with dry skin.
 We blended the trio into shea butter to help repair, rejuvenate, and balance the pH of the skin.
 Shea butter also helps rashes, psoriasis, eczema, scars, cuts and stretch marks.
 Flaxseed oil provides omega-3 fatty acids which are essential to healthy, and elastic skin.
-Soli soap is topped with Sunflower buds for an extra boost of vitamins B, C, and E.
+J. Nicole®’s Soap is topped with Sunflower buds for an extra boost of vitamins B, C, and E.